HilalBerhe/ExxonMobil-Pioneer-Natural-Resources-M-A-Accretion-Dilution-Model/README.md

 # Accretion/Dilution Analysis

-The core analysis compares ExxonMobil’s standalone EPS with the EPS of the combined company following the acquisition.
+The core M&A analysis compares ExxonMobil’s standalone EPS with the EPS of the combined company following the acquisition.

 Because the transaction is financed entirely with stock, ExxonMobil must issue approximately **545.2 million new shares** to Pioneer shareholders.

-Pioneer’s earnings contribution and merger synergies must therefore offset the increase in ExxonMobil’s diluted share count.
+Pioneer’s earnings contribution and merger synergies must therefore offset the increase in ExxonMobil’s diluted share count for the transaction to be EPS-accretive.

 ![ExxonMobil Accretion Dilution Analysis Part 1](ExxonMobil%20Accretion%20Dilution%20Analysis%20Part%201.png)

 ![ExxonMobil Accretion Dilution Analysis Part 2](ExxonMobil%20Accretion%20Dilution%20Analysis%20Part%202.png)

+---

 ## Projected EPS Accretion